 If you have a concern about a child or any other safeguarding issue, please contact one of the following people.

-Any concerns you have about a child, contact school or go directly to The Early Help & Safeguarding Hub using one of the following methods:
+Any concerns you have about a child, contact school or go directly to Safeguarding and Partnership Hub using one of the following methods:

 Tel: (01482) 395500 Fax: (01482) 395530